 You can find your program design on the student Portal by following the steps below:

 - Log in to Student Portal

 - Select 'View Progress Report' button

-Graduates of this program will test hearing, select and fit hearing aids, and recommend the use of other assistive listening devices when appropriate.
+Graduates of this program will test hearing, select and fit hearing aids, repair and verify hearing aids, and recommend the use of other assistive listening devices when appropriate.
 The scope of practice for the HIS is confined to the treatment of hearing loss for the adult population, whose members present with no medical reason to counter-indicate the use of hearing aids.
-The HIS typically finds employment in private practice, in the hearing-aid manufacturing sector, or in the hospital setting.
+The HIS typically finds employment in private practice and in the hearing-aid manufacturing sector, and periodically in the hospital setting.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website.